-View the register (concise version) here: Licensed houses in multiple occupation
+To view the register (concise version), read: Licensed houses in multiple occupation [PDF 93KB] .

-	[PDF 182KB]

 Note: This version of the register is not a definitive record.
-It is updated

-	from time to time and contains only part of the information held on the full
+It is updated from time to time and contains only part of the information held on the full register.

-	register.

-	To view the full register, you will need to make an appointment, contact:
+To view the full register, please make an appointment, contact:

 All HMOs are subject to government legislation.
-This places certain duties and

-	responsibilities on individuals that are managing the property, namely:
+This places certain duties and responsibilities on individuals that are managing the property, namely:

 - to provide occupiers with the manager’s name and contact details;